steeldev0/Nexus/README.md

    **To start Nexus, you run "python3 main.py", then Nexus is fully set up and working!**

-**Nexus is successfully set up now, if you encounter any problems, text @steeldev on discord or join our [support server](https://discord.gg/mcdK88yUgF) for support!**
+**Ghostphones is successfully set up now, if you encounter any problems, text @steeldev on discord or join our [support server](https://discord.gg/mcdK88yUgF) for support!**
-**Be sure to give Nexus credits if you have forked it.
-Do not mark Nexus forks as your own**
+**THIS BOT IS BASED OF NETCORD AND A FORKED VERSION OF NETCORD CALLED NEXUS, THIS CODE IS NOT BY ME, SO CREDITS TO THE SAID DISCORD BOTS AND THEIR RESPECTIVE DEVELOPERS"